Air handler freezing up

 HVAC

-The answer to 'air handler freezing up' is that a frozen air handler is a common issue that can be caused by a variety of factors, including low refrigerant levels, a blocked air filter, or a problem with the blower fan.
-Symptoms of a frozen air handler include reduced airflow, icy coils, and the unit not turning on.
+The answer to 'air handler freezing up' is that a frozen air handler is a common issue that can be caused by a few different factors, including a clogged air filter, low refrigerant levels, or a problem with the blower fan.
+Symptoms include reduced airflow, the unit not blowing cold air, and ice buildup on the coils.

 Step-by-Step Guide